yeungchenwa/yeungchenwa.github.io/_pages/about.md

 <p>My name is <strong>Zhenhua Yang (杨振华, Yeung Chenwa)</strong>.</p>

 <p>
-I am a Full-time Algorithm Engineer in Taobao & Tmall Group of <a href="https://www.alibaba.com/">Alibaba</a> (2025).
+I am a Full-time Research Algorithm Engineer in Taobao & Tmall Group of <a href="https://www.alibaba.com/">Alibaba</a> (2025).
 I received my Master's and Bachelor's degree from <a href="https://github.com/HCIILAB">SCUT-DLVCLab</a> [supervised by <a href="http://www.dlvc-lab.net/lianwen/Index.html">Prof. Lianwen Jin</a>] in South China University of Technology.
 </p>